PRiauwindu/Boat-Manufacturer-Profit-Simulation-using-Breakpoint-Method-and-Optimization-using-Optimise-Function/README.md

 GitHub Pages: https://priauwindu.github.io/Breakpoints-Method-Simulation-for-Boat-Manufacturer/

-Performing Breakpoints Method to simulate boat manufacturer profit distribution given the uncertain demands with unknown data for a hypothetical company named GWS.
+Performing Profit Simulation using Breakpoint Method and Profit Optimization using Optimise Function given the uncertain demands with unknown data for a hypothetical company named GWS.

 ## Introduction